A5H-2HILL/Splunk-UF-SIEM/README.md

 ##
 ### Step 2: Splunk server configuration
 ##
-By downloading Splunk Enterprise for Ubuntu and installing it on the Ubuntu server, this server will act as the Splunk recieving indexer within the domain's SIEM, collecting log data from the network's universal forwarders and generating telemetry of network activity for later analysis.
+By downloading Splunk Enterprise for Ubuntu and installing it on the Ubuntu server, this server will act as the Splunk receiving indexer within the domain's SIEM, collecting log data from the network's universal forwarders and generating telemetry of network activity for later analysis.

 Splunk server static IP config:
 - Splunk server ip = 192.168.10.10/24